 A concrete plinth is the traditional base for a Garden Room.
 This will typically cost you around £2,000 – £4,000 for a small to medium-sized Garden Room, depending on the access and current condition of the ground level.

-We recommend No More Digging (NMD) in Dundee to supply ground screws.
+Then there are ground screws.
 Ground screws are much less damaging to the environment than a concrete base and are usually around £1,000 – £2,000 for a small to medium-sized Garden Room.
 Again, this is dependent on access and level conditions.

 How much will electrics for my Blackstone Garden Room cost me?